 Not surprisingly, the Pasta House also has a stellar dessert tray with palate-pleasing options galore: German chocolate cake, chocolate cake, lemon cake, chocolate cannoli, red velvet cheesecake and oh, so much more.
 It’s all tempting and likely all delicious.
 Only the tiramisu and cannoli are prepared in-house.
 Other desserts are sourced from a high quality vendor.

 The Italian Dream Cake will inspire nocturnal smiles.
 It’s rich, creamy and delicious.
-The cannoli is among the best in the city, replete with rich ricotta.
+The cannoli is among the best in the city, replete with rich ricotta brought in from New Jersey.
 The lemon cake zings with a nice tanginess while the German chocolate cake is the perfect marriage of coconut, pecans and chocolate.
 Desserts are decadent, delicious and dreamy.

 Joe’s Pasta House

 Rio Rancho, New Mexico

 LATEST VISIT: 4 April 2014